 What the opposition parties say about cannabis in the UK

 The Labour Party is the main opposition party to the ruling Conservatives, but messaging on cannabis reform from the party is mixed.
 There are many within the party who support reform including Labour Mayor of London Sadiq Khan.

-Messaging from Labour leader Sir Kier Starmer is mixed.
+The view of Labour leader Sir Kier Starmer is less clear.
 When asked his thoughts on decriminalising cannabis possession in 2021 he said “I’ve never subscribed to that view […] it causes huge issues to vulnerable people across the country”.
 However, he later went on to state that “there’s always room for a grown-up debate about how we deal with these cases”.
 Later in 2021, he expressed support for a drug decriminalisation scheme in Scotland, stating that there was “a world of difference between a decision not to prosecute a particular case and ripping up the drug laws.”
 “It is not unusual in any legal system for those caught with small amounts of cannabis not to be prosecuted,” he added.

-The Green Party go one step further, not only pledging to end the prohibition of all drugs, but to support the development of licenced Cannabis Social Clubs, where members can cultivate, prepare and consume cannabis for recreational purposes as a co-operative.
+The Green Party go one step further in their drug policy, not only pledging to end the prohibition of all drugs, but to support the development of licenced Cannabis Social Clubs, where members can cultivate, prepare and consume cannabis for recreational purposes as a cooperative.
 Interestingly, The Greens also recognise the role of CBD in cannabis preventing harm from high levels of THC, and also pledge that all commercially available cannabis products should have a minimum of 1% Cannabidiol.